tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/README.md

 The DTU-Connection code is mostly based on the code of [DTU-Gateway](https://github.com/ohAnd/dtuGateway).
 I just mapped it to OpenDTU project.
 So all problems described there with setting limit also exist here.

-Original implementation for Hoymiles (Deye Sun) inverts will work in parallel.
+Original implementation for Hoymiles inverts will work in parallel.

 Tested with model: HMS-800W-2T

 #### Problems

-The firmware is to large for the two partion system so no over the air flashing is working (for now).

-The only real supported inverter by Serial is the 'HMS-800W-2T' because i dont know the other serials-number prefix to recognize them.
+The only real supported inverter by Serial is currently the 'HMS-800W-2T' because i dont know the other serials-number prefix to recognize them.
 So every other W-Series inverter will be shown as 4-PV input inverter.

-Support of 6T invertes not done yet (some OpenDTU changes are required in UI for that)
+Support for 6T invertes not done yet

 #### Working